 Remittances have additional advantages in comparison with other types of capital inflows.
-For one, they are likely to be more dependable, fluctuating less; for another, they are likely to be counter-cyclical, i.e. increasing in times of economic decline or natural disasters, while other types of private capital often act cyclically.
-Moreover, remittances are less likely to cause Dutch Disease problems, either of the narrow or the extended variety.
-With respect to the traditional, narrow variety, since remittances are likely to be more broadly dispersed, frequently ending up in the hands of rural and urban informal sector families, they are less likely to cause a strengthening of the currency and a shift from exportable to non-traded goods, especially if they are used for entrepreneurial investment rather than purely consumption activities.
-Turning to the extended Dutch Disease variety, which we define as the political economy consequence of capital inflows which tend to take the pressure off and thus permit governments to actually avoid reforms, the decentralized character of remittances again renders them comparatively much less likely than foreign aid to be a source of reform obstruction and the object of rent-seeking and corruption.
+For one, they are likely to be more dependable, fluctuating less.
+For another, they are likely to be countercyclical, increasing in times of economic decline or natural disasters, while other types of private capital often act cyclically.
+Moreover, remittances are less likely to cause Dutch disease problems, either of the narrow or the extended variety, because they typically are broadly dispersed and frequently end up in the hands of rural and urban-informal sector families.
+With respect to the traditional, narrow variety, that means remittances are less likely to cause a strengthening of the currency and a shift from exportable to nontraded goods-especially if they are used for entrepreneurial investment rather than purely consumption activities.
+Turning to the extended variety, which we define as the political economy consequence of capital inflows that tend to take the pressure off and permit governments to avoid reforms, remittances again are much less likely than foreign aid to be a source of reform obstruction and the object of rent-seeking and corruption.

-The most important substitute for unskilled labor migration is, of course, trade which is able to incorporate such labor in the form of labor intensive commodities and send it to the D country "under the radar."
-Unfortunately, while trade has virtually exploded in the post-war era, early liberalization efforts have recently tended to run out of steam and neo-protectionist measures, including anti-dumping provisions and exemptions from preferences, targeted especially on textiles, shoes and other labor intensive commodities, have been on the rise.
+The most important substitute for unskilled labor migration is trade, which incorporates such labor in the form of labor-intensive commodities that are sent to the D country under the radar.
+Unfortunately, while trade has virtually exploded in the postwar era, early liberalization efforts have recently tended to run out of steam, and neoprotectionist measures such as antidumping provisions and exemptions from preferences, targeted especially at textiles, shoes, and other labor-intensive commodities, have been on the rise.

-In addition to trade and capital movements, an additional substitute for unskilled migration is the inflow of technology, especially if it is adaptable to the more labor abundant environment of the O country and thus enhances the potential of keeping unskilled labor productively employed at home or embodied in exports.
-Indeed, I would place much more weight, either in discussing the impact of migration, of trade or of capital, on such dynamic dimensions rather than on static comparative advantage and efficiency criteria.
+In addition to capital and trade movements, a substitute for unskilled migration is the inflow of technology, especially if it is adaptable to the more labor-abundant environment of the O country and thus enhances the potential of keeping unskilled labor productively employed at home or embodied in exports.
+Indeed, I would place much more weight, whether discussing the impact of migration, trade, or capital, on such dynamic dimensions rather than on static comparative-advantage and efficiency criteria.